 Office & feedback hours during term time:

-Please note, due to Covid-19, these will be carried out virtually via Google Hangouts (or similar).
+Please note, due to Covid-19, these will be carried out virtually via Google Meet (or similar).

 Other times may be available by email appointment.